 Market opportunities for Vermont in manufacturing for aerospace and aviation include:

 - Close proximity and access to a $28 billion Canadian Aerospace industry for enhanced and integrated supply chain;

-- Increasing demand for precision tooling in the global commercial aircraft MRO market, which, according to Visiongain, already reached $49.2 billion in 2013 in response to growing demand for maintenance services to handle the global fleet of commercial aircraft; and
+- Increasing demand for precision machining and tooling in the global commercial aircraft maintenance, repair and overhaul (MRO) market, a $70 billion market opportunity, in response to growing demand for maintenance services to handle the global fleet of commercial aircraft; and

-- Production of next generation fuel-efficient aircrafts with light-weight materials such as composites and advanced ceramics.
+- Production of next generation fuel-efficient aircraft with light-weight materials such as composites and advanced ceramics.

 and Aviation Exhibitors